YuanZi1501040205/cv-homework-2-YuanZi1501040205/README.md

   -------------
 3. (2 Pts.)
 Describe your method and report you findings in your report for each of the fittings in assignemnt.
   - Your report should accompany your code.
-  - Include a word/pdf file in the repository.
+  - Include a pdf file in the repository.
   - In your report also decribe the following points

     a.
 What are the parameters that influence your algorithm?
 Explain their effect?